markatots/qMaruPL/README.md

 ![image_tutrial2_12](https://user-images.githubusercontent.com/95951577/147092377-e27cf084-6082-476e-b011-0682df09bc2a.png)

 Create a new sheet and put a qMaruPL on it.
-Add measures, M01, M02, M02/M01, M03, M04, and M04/M03 to qMaruPL.
+Add measures, [M01], [M02], [M02/M01], [M03], [M04], and [M04/M03] to qMaruPL.
+The order is quite important to take advantage of aMaruPL.
 You could imagine two sets of a budget, an actual, and the ratio.
+The sample data of this tutorial hasn't any business meaning, though.
  ![image_tutrial2_1](https://user-images.githubusercontent.com/95951577/146520532-254b35fa-89a2-47cc-88f1-ea02b3ac2f76.png)

 Go to "Table Overall" accordion property.